 An LLC comes with quite a few perks, chief among them is limited personal liability exposure, which can protect you as a person in the event of a lawsuit against your company.
 Essentially this means your personal assets are protected.
 The debts and financial burdens are on the LLC, not on you as a person.

 This is drastically different from a sole proprietorship, which lacks liability protection and leaves you more vulnerable to a personal suit rather than one against your company.
-There are also some tax benefits to LLC formation, including some that carry over from sole proprietorship, which can help you maximize your tax returns.
+There are also some tax benefits to LLC formation, including some that carry over from a sole proprietorship, which can help you maximize your tax returns with the IRS.

 But first, you need to know how to become an LLC.
-While becoming an LLC is a big step, it’s surprisingly easy to do.
+While becoming an LLC is a big move, it’s surprisingly easy to do.
+After several steps and a filing fee, you can be the proud owner of an LLC.
 Follow these pointers step-by-step to form your LLC in no time.

 Step 1: Choose an LLC name

-The LLC name search process can easily be the longest part of your journey to becoming an LLC.
+The LLC name search process can easily be the longest part of your journey.
 Most state laws prohibit two businesses from having the same name, so the first thing you should do is check to see if any business has your ideal name.

 You should also avoid having a name that’s too similar to another business in your area.
 For example, if there’s already a “Peggy’s Pies,” you probably shouldn’t name your business, “Peggy’s Pies to Go.”
 (Sorry, Peggy.)